Semang

 The Semang are an ethnic-minority group of the Malay Peninsula.
 They live in mountainous and isolated forest regions of Perak, Pahang, Kelantan and Kedah of Malaysia and the southern provinces of Thailand.
 The Semang are among the different ethnic groups of Southeast Asia who, based on their dark skin and other perceived physical similarities, are sometimes referred to by the superficial term Negrito.

 They have been recorded since before the 3rd century.
 They are ethnologically described as nomadic hunter-gatherers.

 The Semang are grouped together with other Orang Asli groups, a diverse grouping of several distinct hunter-gatherer populations.
 Historically they preferred to trade with the local population.
-For more than one thousand years, some of the Semang people remain in isolation.
+For more than one thousand years, some of the Semang people remained in isolation while others were either subjected to slave raids or forced to pay tribute to Southeast Asian rulers.

 Name and status

 In Malaysia, the term Semang (Orang Semang in Malay) is used to refer to the hunter-gatherers, that are referred to more generically as Negrito, Spanish for 'little negro'.
 In the past, eastern groups of Semang have been called Pangan.
 Semang are referred to as Sakai in Thailand, although this term is considered to be derogatory in Malaysia.

+The etymology of the word Semang has been a matter of debate.
+While early researchers like Skeat and Blagden noted it had "never been satisfactorily explained," the ethnographer Paul Schebesta speculated that it originated from the Lanoh word sema', meaning "human".
+According to this theory, the word was misheard by Perak Malays, who changed the final glottal stop to the velar nasal [ŋ], resulting in "Semang".

 In Malaysia, the Semang are one of three groups that are considered to be Orang Asli, the hunter-gatherer people of the Peninsula.
 The other two groups are the Senoi and the Proto-Malay (Aboriginal Malay).
-The Semang have six sub-groups: Kensiu, Kintaq, Lano, Jahai, Mendriq and Batek.
-The Malaysian federal government has designated the Department of Orang Asli Development (Jabalan Kemajuan Orang Asli, JAKOA) as the agency responsible for integrating the Orang Asli into the wider Malaysian society.
+The Semang have six sub-groups: Kensiu, Kintaq, Lanoh, Jahai, Mendriq and Batek.
+The Malaysian federal government has designated the Department of Orang Asli Development (Jabatan Kemajuan Orang Asli, JAKOA) as the agency responsible for integrating the Orang Asli into the wider Malaysian society.

 The three category division of the indigenous population was inherited by the Malaysian government from the British administration of the colonial era.
 It is based on racial concepts, according to which the Negrito were seen as the most primitive race leading the vagrant way of life of hunter-gatherers.
 The Senoi were considered more developed, and the Proto-Malay were placed at almost the same level with the Malaysian Malay Muslims.

 In Thailand, the terms Semang and Orang Asli are replaced by the terms Sakai or Ngopa (Ngò 'Pa or Ngoh Paa, which literally means 'curly/frizzy (haired) people').
 The first term is derogatory in Malaysia, with the connotation of savages, subjects or slaves.
 The Semang have had a degree of patronage from the royal family of Thailand.

 Physical features

-They have dark skin, often curly-hair and eastern Asiatic facial characteristics, and are stockily built.
+They have dark skin, often curly-hair and Asiatic facial characteristics, and are stockily built.